 A 1966 graduate of Chagrin Falls High School, Mr. Schron received a Bachelor of Science in 1970 from Florida Southern College and a Juris Doctorate from Ohio Northern University in 1975.
 He is licensed to practice law in Ohio and Florida.

 Previously, a 12-year member of the Chagrin Falls Board of Education, he also has served on founding board of the Clean Ohio Council, board member and Vice Chairman of MAGNET and the boards of Wire-net & NOCHE: Northeast Ohio Council on Higher Education.
 He believes these community-service experiences provide him with the tools to promote strong ethics, build the new county government, and renew the entrepreneurial spirit to create jobs in our county.

 Mr. Schron married his wife, Mary Ellen, in 1970, and has three adult sons and four grandchildren residing in the area.

-Mr. Schron chairs the Economic Development & Planning Committee and serves as a member of the Finance & Budget and Education, Environment & Sustainability Committees.
+Mr. Schron chairs the Economic Development & Planning Committee and serves as a member of the Finance & Budgeting, Health, Human Services & Aging and Education, Environment & Sustainability Committees.